bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 [cuviper]: https://github.com/cuviper/
 [contrib]: https://github.com/bluss/indexmap/graphs/contributors

-(Thank  you @pczarn who implemented a very good performance improvement for insertions!)
+(Thank  you @pczarn who implemented a good performance improvement for insertions!)

-On the way, there has been contributions that have not yet been merged, there might be some awesome features to come.
+On the way, there has been contributions that have not yet been merged (there might be some awesome features to come).
 There has also been other proposals where we decided they are not in scope for indexmap: a hash table that is similar but that preserves insertion order acorss removal.
-It's a very useful project, but it will not be this one.
+It's a useful project, but it will not be this one.
 I have encouraged a fork or restart to work on that.

 ## Why the Name Indexmap?

 The initial name for the crate was `orderedmap`.
 For a short while.
-That was a bit misleading, so let's be clever: then I used the name `ordermap` (It has *an* order..)
+That was a bit misleading, so let's be clever: I used the name `ordermap` (It has *an* order.., it has useful features around order).

 Clever doesn't help us in the long run: we want to deliver the right expectations.
 We have no perfect name, but we wanted to avoid over promising